msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 to [Setup Confirmation].

 1. Ensure you have a PVS Host setup by following the [PVS - Partner Setup Guide]
+1. Ensure you have updated your servo and c2d2 or servo micro firmware by following [PVS - Updating the Servo Firmware]
 1. To get setup to run FAFT tests, on your PVS host run (for more info on PVS arguments see [PVS User Guide]):
     1. `(outside container) shop unpack -d <DUT_IP> --servo-serial <servo serial> [--milestone <milestone> --chromeos-version <chromeOS version>]`
     1. `(outside container) docker attach pvs`